Ayodhya Junction railway station: Operations

 The station was built by the British during the colonial era in 1874, as part of the Lucknow–Gorakhpur line.
 It is one of the oldest railway stations in India and is one of the most important and busiest stations in Uttar Pradesh.
 It lies under the Northern Railway zone of the Indian Railways.
 It is amongst the top hundred train ticket booking and train travelling stations of the Indian Railways.
 The total number of trains that pass through the station is 64.
 As of December 2023, it is a 'C' category station, based on long-distance trains running to and from the station in a week, with 46 trains.
 The Gorakhpur–Prayagraj Vande Bharat Express, Anand Vihar Terminal–Ayodhya Vande Bharat Express, Patna–Gomti Nagar (Lucknow) Vande Bharat Express and Meerut City–Varanasi Vande Bharat Express are some Vande Bharat Express trains that operate to and from the station.
-The first Amrit Bharat Express of India, the Darbhanga–Anand Vihar Terminal Amrit Bharat Express and Darbhanga-Gomti Nagar (Lucknow) Amrit Bharat Express, Malda Town-Gomti Nagar (Lucknow) Amrit Bharat Express also runs with a stop at Ayodhya.
+The first Amrit Bharat Express of India, the Darbhanga–Anand Vihar Terminal Amrit Bharat Express and other Amrit Bharat trains like Darbhanga-Gomti Nagar (Lucknow) Amrit Bharat Express, Dibrugarh - Gomti Nagar Amrit Bharat Express, Malda Town-Gomti Nagar (Lucknow) Amrit Bharat Express also runs with a stop at Ayodhya.
 In the future, as the station will expand, more operations will facilitate in the station, much more than what it is at present.